Emergency Dentistry Spring

 • Location of dental office: Larger cities or places where the cost of living is high tend to be more expensive.

-• Dental insurance: If you have dental insurance, you can expect the cost of your treatment to be significantly less, reducing your out of pocket expenses.
+• Dental insurance: If you have dental insurance, you can expect the cost of your treatment to be significantly less, reducing your out-of-pocket expenses.

 • Type of restorative treatment: Depending on the type of restorative care you need, the costs will vary, as will the level of coverage by your insurance carrier.